Artificial Intelligence @ Johnson

 Instructor Emaad Manzoor (emaadmanzoor@cornell.edu)

-Meeting Location Breazzano Center, Room TBA
+Meeting Location Breazzano Center, 223

 Meeting Time Section 1: 11:40AM-12:55PM, Tuesday & Thursday